 As behavioral health professionals, we want what’s best for our patients.
 When it comes to electronic health records (EHRs), what’s best for our patients is often something that they may not interact with every day.

-This behind-the-scenes player has become a powerhouse in the medical, behavioral health, addiction treatment and human services field.
+This behind-the-scenes player has become a powerhouse in the medical, behavioral health, addiction treatment, and human services fields.
 Now, it’s an indispensable software tool that helps organizations run better and more efficiently.

 EHR software designed specifically for behavioral health treatment can change your life and the lives of your patients.
 The wrong EHR, however, can have a negative impact on workflows, effective time management, employee satisfaction, best practices, funding and finances, and most importantly, the patient.

 When looking for an EHR for your behavioral health organization, there are many critical features that you should seek out.
 As a result, we’ve identified and explored the six most important EHR features for behavioral health providers: